 baby sleep methods

-The Ferber Method of sleep training babies, also known as Ferberizing or Ferberization, has been popular since the mid-80's when Dr. Richard Ferber wrote his book, and for good reason.
-It is a very structured approach and provides a clear path for parents to follow.
-For those of us who need very specific guidelines, this can work very well, so if you choose to Ferberize your baby or toddler, you are in good company!
-When done correctly, Ferberization can be very effective, and often, many babies
+You may have heard of the Ferber Method of sleep training babies, also known as Ferberizing or Ferberization.
+This sleep coaching method comes from Dr. Richard Ferber's book, Solve Your Child's Sleep Problems.
+Dr. Ferber's method is very structured and provides a clear path for parents to follow.
+For those of us who need specific guidelines, this method can work well.
+If you choose to Ferberize your baby or toddler, you are in good company!
+Ferberization can be very effective if parents

 If your baby is up all night and is napping inconsistently, you might be starting to wonder if there’s any way to fix these sleep problems.
 Well, good news- there is!
 You can help your baby sleep through the night and take longer naps by sleep training (also known as sleep coaching).
 But what is sleep training?
 When (and, more importantly, HOW) should you do it?
 We have answers!
 Baby Sleep Training: What, When, How?
 Sleep training is the process of teaching your baby how to fall asleep